Hole in the Wall (British game show): Format

 The fourth round was the "Team Wall".
 All three players face the wall with a maximum of 30 points on offer.

 The programme's finale was the "Mega Wall".
 The leading team got to choose to attempt the wall or nominate the opposition.
-All three players on the team attempt the wall, which travels at double speed - if they clear the wall, they win the show (and the £10,000 to donate to a charity of their choice), while if they fail, the opposing team wins the £10,000.
+All three players on the team attempt the wall, which travels at double speed – if they clear the wall, they win the show (and the £10,000 to donate to a charity of their choice), while if they fail, the opposing team wins the £10,000.

 Hole in the Wall used a specialised crane made by Street Crane Company of Chapel-en-le-Frith to move the wall.

 Series 2 changes

 Series 2, which started on 26 September 2009, contains all new challenges.
-Solo Wall returned with the Captain's Challenge changing its name to Captain's Mate.
-The Mystery Guest section was eliminated (although, it made appearances in Anton's Twist).
-Killer Question was now named Wonder Wall (with both teams now playing it as opposed to just one team), and a new challenge named Anton's Twist debuted.
-Team Wall also returned.
-The Mega Wall was renamed the Great Wall.
+Solo Wall now only featured one guest attempting a wall instead of two.
+The Captain's Challenge was replaced with Captain's Mate in which the teammate who did not attempt solo wall stands in the play area with his or her captain (sometimes one person is blindfolded).
+Team Wall returned.
+Killer Question was now named Wonder Wall (with both teams now playing it as opposed to just one team).
+A new challenge named Anton's Twist debuted.
+Which followed some of the following twists: